insh2010/openclaw-zero-token/README.md

 ### Web UI

-After running `./server.sh`, the Web UI starts automatically.
+After running `./server.sh start`, the Web UI starts automatically.
 Use AI models directly in the chat interface.
 You can also open the chat directly at `http://127.0.0.1:3001/chat?session=<session-id>`.

 #### Switching Models